fan-zhongyu/ABM-SEIR-Simulation/README.md

 Zhongyu Fan(zhongyu_fan@brown.edu), Yifei Feng, Qi Qi

+You can access the shiny app from here: https://zhongyu.shinyapps.io/2560FinalProject/

 ## 1. Background and Methods

 This application simulates the dynamics of the COVID-19 pandemic using an **Agent-Based Model (ABM)** framework.
 Unlike aggregate equation-based models, ABM simulates individual agents interacting within a virtual environment.
 The simulation logic is rooted in the **SEIR compartmental framework** and inspired by the methodology presented in *COVID-ABS: An agent-based model of COVID-19 epidemic* (Silva et al., 2020).